 By Brian Stauss

-Centura College will be holding a career fair on Thursday, May 17 at its campus located at 932 Ventures Way, Chesapeake, VA.
-The fair begins at 10 a.m. and will run until 12 noon.
+Centura College will be holding a career fair on Saturday, April 21 at its campus located at 7914 Midlothian Turnpike, North Chesterfield, VA 23235.
+The fair begins at 10 a.m. and will continue until 4 p.m.

-The event will feature a wide range of companies from the healthcare industry, as well as companies not related to healthcare.
+The event will feature companies from a variety of industries.
 Employers attending will lend guidance regarding the application process for their companies, and may even hold on-site interviews for qualified applicants.
 Guests are expected to attend the career fair professionally dressed, with copies of their resumes and prepared to network.
-A list of participating employers can be found at https://www.facebook.com/events/286134321829702/.
+A list of participating employers can be found at https://www.facebook.com/events/587435664966929.

-“Centura College strives to connect communities and careers, so we are encouraging both our students, and the public to attend,” says Ashley West, Campus Executive Director at Centura College’s Chesapeake campus.
-“We will have many employers on-site, hiring for a variety of entry level and managerial positions.”
+“Centura College strives to connect communities and careers, so we are encouraging both our students, and the public to attend,” says Steve Worrell, Campus Executive Director at Centura College’s Richmond campus.
+“We will have many employers on-site, hiring for a variety of entry-level positions.”

-Career fair attendees are also invited to take a tour of the campus’s training facilities and to meet with admissions staff about the benefits of career-focused training and the various program options available at Centura College.
-The campus will also be offering complementary vital checks, glucose testing and wellness evaluations.
+Career fair attendees are also invited to take a tour of the campus’s training facilities and to meet with admissions staff to discuss the benefits of career-focused training and the various program options available at Centura College.

 This event is free and open to the public.
-For more information regarding Centura College’s career fair, contact the Chesapeake campus at (757) 549-2121.
+For more information regarding Centura College’s career fair, contact the Richmond campus at (804) 330-0111.

 About Centura College